Toning Your Quads and Sculpting the Perfect Calves

 Stand tall with your fingers on the back of your head and elbows pulled back.
 Bend your knees slightly as you prepare to jump.
 Explosively leap as high as you can.
 When you land, use the momentum to immediately squat down and jump again.

 What’s a 30 day leg challenge without lunges?!
-They are a great lower-body sculpting exercise.
+All good leg workouts include this effective lower-body sculpting exercise.
 You can do them with a dumbbell in each hand or as a bodyweight exercise with your hands on your hips.

 Stand tall while holding a pair of dumbbells down by your sides, your palms facing in towards your body.
 With your chest up and shoulders back, step forward with your right leg and slowly lower your body until your front knee is bent 90 degrees.
 Pause briefly and then return to the starting position.
 Complete all of the reps on one side before doing the same amount of reps with the other leg.

 To mix up the lunge portion of your leg workout, you can try different variations.
 From side lunges, back lunges, depth lunges or clock lunges, you can hit nearly every single muscle in your thighs and hips.
 A few sets of side lunges and you’ll definitely feel your adductors and abductors!!

 Bulgarian split squats are the most challenging variation of single-leg split squats.
 You’ll feel your working quad burning as well as an intense stretch in the hip flexor of the back leg.
 Perform this as a bodyweight exercise with your hands down by your sides or crossed in front of your chest.
 If you want more of a challenge, hold a pair of dumbbells by your sides.
 This exercise will tone your quads, build your booty, and improve your core strength and balance.